 These resources reflect US and international efforts to prevent and respond to genocide today and may be of particular interest to military and government professionals.
+Learn more about the Museum’s work to prevent genocide.

 - Fundamentals of Genocide and Mass Atrocity Prevention (2016)